Dangkongfah Kiatpetnoi Gym: Career

 On September 27, 2020, Dangkongfah won the Thai national championship title in the super flyweight division (115 lbs).
-The bout was held at the Or.Tor.Gor.3 Stadium and promoted by Chang Muaythai Kiatpetch.
+The bout was held at Or.Tor.Gor.3 Stadium and promoted by Chang Muaythai Kiatpetch.
 Her opponent was Brazilian fighter Allycia Hellen Rodrigues, who later became the ONE Championship atomweight world champion.
 Dangkongfah won the five-round fight by decision.

 On November 6, 2021, Dangkongfah won the WBC Muay Thai super flyweight (115 lbs) world title.
 The fight was held at the Fairtex Stadium in Pattaya, Thailand.
 Her opponent was French fighter Souris Manfredi.
 Dangkongfah won the five-round bout by decision, capturing the world championship belt.

 In 2022, Dangkongfah achieved first place in the 52 kg weight category under Low Kick rules at the Thailand Kickboxing Championship.

 In 2022, Dangkongfah won the gold medal in the 52 kg category under Low Kick rules at the WAKO Asian Kickboxing Championships.
 In the final, she defeated Vietnamese fighter Hai Linh Bui.

 In 2023, Dangkongfah was once again selected for the Thai national kickboxing team and represented her country at the Southeast Asian Games (SEA Games), held in Cambodia.
 She completed her training alongside the other team members at the Banchamek Gym.
 The national team was led by legendary fighter Buakaw Banchamek.
 Dangkongfah competed in the K-1 discipline, in the 52 kg weight category, and went on to win a bronze medal.

 In 2024, Dangkongfah won the championship title in the 53 kg weight class at the Sinbi Boxing Stadium, and later that year she also became champion in two different weight divisions at the Patong Stadium, first in the 132 lbs and then in the 121 lbs category.

+In 2025, five-time Muay Thai champion Dangkongfah joined the Khao Yai Muay Thai Academy as a coach.

+On September 17, 2026, Dangkongfah, a KhunPon Martial Arts fighter, defeated Iranian Katayoun of Phuket Fight Club by TKO at Bangla Boxing Stadium, thereby winning the Bangla Boxing Stadium championship title.